Western cedar bark beetle (Phloeosinus punctatus)

 Pest description and damage Beetle borers are pests of many different trees and shrubs.
-The 0.5-inch cedar borer adults are either brown to metallic gray or black with red or orange markings, depending on species.
+The 0.5-inch cedar borer adults are either brown to metallic gray or black with a red or orange sheen, depending on species.
 The larvae are whitish to pale yellow grubs about 0.5-inch long when fully developed and bore within the wood and bark of host plants.
 Just back of the larval head is a broad, flat enlargement giving the larvae a flat-headed appearance.
 Bark beetle (including shothole borer) adults are brown beetles less than 0.08-inch long.
 Bark beetle larvae feed just beneath the bark on the trunk leaving characteristic engravings.
 The damage may girdle the trunks and branches of trees leading to death of tissues distal to the damage.
-Larval feeding also may be associated with weeping sap on the trunk.
+Holes made by feeding beetles may be associated with weeping sap on the trunk.
 Young, recently planted trees are most susceptible as are trees that are stressed due to drought or other plant stresses.

 Pest monitoring Watch for watersoaked areas, depressions in the bark or cracks through which frass may be seen.